 Salmon fillet(s)

-Fresh dill or 1 heaping tablespoon of Season with Spice's Dried Dill
+Fresh dill or 1 heaping tablespoon of dried dill

 Season with Spice's freshly ground Tellicherry black pepper